igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.txt

  _x - death collision (for _xx.CL)
 - Note: if your collision model appears completely black after importing, just open the file again and it should display correctly.
 - If you're looking at _xx (death) or _wt (water) models, normals are reversed, so you should disable culling as the models will show up upside down.
-- To import _xx or _wt, append the appropriate flag to the mesh names, check "flip normals" and set the quadtree depth to 1 before importing.
+- To import _xx or _wt, append the appropriate flag to the mesh names, check "flip normals" and set the quadtree depth to 1 or 2 before importing.

 	= Layout Editor (F5) =
 The object layout editor allows you to add, remove and modify objects.
-Note: currently, adding new objects (or changing their types) to Shadow layouts is unsupported.
+Note: currently, adding new objects (or changing their types) to Shadow layouts is unsupported, due to the misc. setting editor being incomplete.
 You can try doing so, but the file certainly will not work ingame.
 Deleting, copying and editing existing ones is fine though.
 - You can open s*_*.bin files (from Heroes) or stg*_*.dat (from Shadow) or create new ones.
-- Objects will be displayed as small cubes.
+- Objects will mostly be displayed as small cubes.
 You can click on the objects to select them.
 - To render using their actual models, you must add the ONE archive which contains the DFF to the object ONEs (explained above).
+This works for Heroes and Shadow files, but the object data INI must contain the name of the DFF model.
+- Many objects have documented misc. settings and thus will allow you to use a pretty editor instead of the generic one.
+If you want an object's misc. settings added to Heroes Power Plant, tell me and I'll try to add it.
 - If SONIC HEROES(TM) is running, you can get values from ingame or teleport yourself to an object's location (even if you're editing a Shadow layout!)
 - You can export and import the objects with their information to an INI file and import objects from another file without overwriting the currently open one, and OBJ files (in this case, a ring will be placed in each vertex, this is useful for importing lines of rings).
 - You can take a look at the Object Editing pages in Sonic Retro to understand a bit more about this.

 	= Spline Editor (F6) =
 The spline editor allows you to view, choose the type of, delete and import new splines from OBJ files.
+- The spline editor is reliant on the Mod Loader Config Editor, and thus will only show up or allow you to save the splines if an existing CC or JSON is open in it.
-- Splines will be loaded from OBJ files in the Splines folder located in the same directory as your CC file (a new one will be created if it doesn't exist).
+- Splines will be loaded from OBJ files in the Splines folder located in the same directory as your CC or JSON file (a new one will be created if it doesn't exist).
 - When importing, make sure your OBJ file contains only one spline.
-- The spline editor is reliant on the Mod Loader Config Editor, and thus will only show up or allow you to save the splines if an existing CC is open in it.
 - There is no way to display or edit splines straight from the game's EXE.
 You can extract them from the EXE using Heroes Tweaker.
 - If no splines are present, a null one will be created.